anish9/Deep-Learning-Notes/Deep_Learning_Interview.md

 2 - Explain the arrangement of VGG network?
 * It follows this arrangement of convolution and max pool layers consistently throughout the whole architecture.
 In the end it has 2 FC(fully connected layers) followed by a softmax for output.

+3 - Explain a scenario where you prefer to use seperable convolution2D instead of standard convolution2D?
+* When number of network parameters has to be reduced we can opt seperable Conv2D.